 The actual material damages suffered in a burglary are easy enough to overcome.
-Items that can’t be replaced can be tucked into a wall safe with your personal documents, and everything else is probably covered on your insurance policy.
+Items that can’t be replaced can be tucked into a wall safe with your personal documents, and everything else is probably covered on your homeowners insurance policy.

 Best-case scenario, you take some preventative measures, and nobody bothers burglarizing you in the first place.
 That’s what we like to hope for, but we need to have a plan B in place, as well, so that we’re able to control the damages should a break-in take place.
 Here’s what to know, and what to consider.

 - Consider Replacement Cost coverage over Actual Cash Value.
 Replacement Cost will pay for the same, or a similar item, following a break-in.

 - Keep your Home Inventory up to date.
 When you get something valuable like a new television, take photos, copy receipts, and keep your insurance provider up to date on the value of your home’s contents.

 - Your insurance will probably cover damages suffered during the break-in, broken windows, fences, doors, and so on.